sandy2k25/sill/VPS_DEPLOYMENT_GUIDE.md

 ## Step 9: Testing Your Deployment

 Visit your domain or server IP in a web browser.
-You should see the WovIeX application.
+You should see the Sill application.

 To check the API, visit: